open-craft/opencraft/README.md

 Once the instance is created, use the web UI to review the instance configuration, then use the "Launch new AppServer" button to provision a server.

-Once the server is ready, select it in the UI and click "Activate this app server".
+Once the server is ready (refresh the page to check), select it in the UI and click "Activate this app server".
 (You can also do this in advance, during provisioning, if you want the DNS updated sooner and aren't concerned about the DNS pointing to a potentially broken server, in the case the provisioning should fail.)